-Standard of Proof supported the Ministry of Education national and regional teams to test and iterate the design of a cluster-randomised evaluation to work alongside this initiative throughout the first trial year.
+Standard of Proof supported the Ministry of Education national and regional teams to test and iterate the design of a cluster-randomised trial to work alongside this initiative throughout the first year.
 The evaluation is now being implemented, providing robust evidence within this ‘real-world’ context.